-Shoot to CF card and hard disc simultaneously.
-That way if your file gets corrupted en-route to the computer, you’ll at least have a backup in the card.
+- Shoot to card and drive simultaneously.
+You can set up your camera to take a photograph even if there is no recording medium (SD or CF Card.
+However, we don’t recommend doing that.
+If your file gets corrupted en route to the computer, you’ll at least have a backup in the card.

-Ensure that your power outlets and computers are well grounded.
-Improperly earthed outlets could end up sending a current through the camera’s body giving the photographer shocks and putting all your equipment at risk.
+- Secure your Electronics: Make sure that your power outlets and computers are well-grounded.
+Improperly earthed outlets could end up sending a current through the camera’s body giving the photographer shocks and putting all your equipment at risk of short circuits.

-Have a backup cable in your camera bag, and an extension too.
-Bring a lot of tape to tape it down to a secure surface.
+- Keep a backup cable in your camera bag, and an extension too.
+Bring a lot of duct tape to tape it down to a secure surface.